Walter Devereux, 1st Viscount Hereford

-Walter Devereux, 10th Baron Ferrers of Chartley, created 1st Viscount Hereford, KG (1488 – 17 September 1558) was an English courtier and parliamentarian.
+Walter Devereux, 10th Baron Ferrers of Chartley, created 1st Viscount Hereford (1488 – 17 September 1558) was an English courtier and Member of the parliamentarian.

 Baron Ferrers

 Walter was the son and heir of John Devereux, 9th Baron Ferrers and Cecily Bourchier.
 In May 1501, his father died and Sir Walter succeeded him as the 10th Baron Ferrers, and succeeded to his father's lands in 1509.

 He was appointed High Steward of Tamworth in 1510, and joint Constable of Warwick Castle along with Sir Edward Belknap in 1511.
 He was also Joint Steward of the manor, or borough of Warwick.
 In 1513, he was appointed Keeper of Netherwood Park and Councillor and Royal Commissioner of Wales and the Marches, and High Steward of Hereford the following year.

 He served in the War of the League of Cambrai (1508–1516) and the Italian War of 1521-1526.
 He was Captain of the English Army against France from 24 August 1523.
 For his gallantry in the sea battle off Le Conquet (Brittany) he was rewarded on 13 July 1523 by being created a Knight of the Garter by Henry VIII of England.

 In 1525, he was appointed High Steward of Sutton Coldfield and Buellt, Steward of the Household and Counsellor to Mary, Princess of Wales, Chief Justice of South Wales, and in 1526, Chamberlain of South Wales, Carmarthen and Cardigan.
 This last brought him, in the late 1520s, into increasing conflict with Welsh magnate Rhys ap Gruffydd, coming to a head when Rhys, accompanied by a gang of armed supporters, threatened Ferrers with a knife in 1529.
 The two men were allowed to air their grievances, but Rhys's family continued to stir up trouble.
 Eventually Rhys was charged with treason, convicted and executed.
 The consolidation of Devereux's position in Wales helped prepare the way for the Reformation.

 Devereux served as Custos Rotulorum of Cardiganshire from 1543 to his death.
 He was with King Henry VIII when Boulogne was taken on 18 September 1544.

 Created Viscount Hereford on 2 February 1550, as well as sworn of the Privy Council, he would also be appointed Vice-Lord Justice and Lieutenant of Stafford in 1551 and Justice of the Peace for Stafford, Worcester and Salop in 1554.